 Why do pets need to be sedated for dental procedures?

 We use anesthesia for our dental procedures to keep your pet still, calm, and pain free while examining and cleaning his teeth.
-Our Bradford animal doctor can do a better job if your pet isn’t squirming about or trying to bite him during dental procedures.
+Our staff can do a better job if your pet isn’t squirming about or trying to bite them during dental procedures.

-To schedule a dental exam or cleaning for your cat or dog, contact Compassion Vet Hospital in Bradford at 603-938-5500.
+To schedule a dental exam or cleaning for your cat or dog, contact Compassion Vet Hospital at (603) 938-5500.
 Routine dental care can keep dental issues at bay so your pet can enjoy good oral health.